edwiny/gamedevref/unity/unity_notes.md

 * Assign the CameraConfiner GameObject to the Bounding Shape 2D property in the Virtual Camera's Inspector window.
 * Prevent the physics system from pushing out the player: In the Inspector window header, select the Layer dropdown, then select Add Layer.
 Create a new layer called “Confiner” and set the CameraConfiner GameObject layer to Confiner.
 * From the main menu, select Edit > Project Settings > Physics 2D.
 Disable the Confiner layer’s collisions with every other layer.

+# Physics

+## Colliders

+* **Colliders** enable Unity to register when GameObjects intersect it other.
+* GameObjects must have a RigidBody for a **collision** to occur.

+Note that the more complex a collider shape is, the more computationally expensive it becomes to detect collision.

+Tip: Can use ProBuilder to use simpler "proxy" meshes for complex shapes.

+Colliders are included in many of Unity's 3D objects from the GameObject dropdown menu.

+## Triggers

+Triggers function the same as Colliders but disables Physics on the component, enabling objects to pass through it.
+Enable it by ticking the 'Is Trigger' checkbox on the Collider component.

+**NOTE** One of the objects colliding must have a RigidBody component attached.
+Best practice: objects that move within a Trigger should have the RigidBody.

+## RigidBody

+The RigidBody component allows GameObjects to be affected by physics.

+Some of the properties:
+* Mass - objects of larger mass affect objects of lower mass more
+* Drag - the dampening of velocity over time
+* Angular Drag - dampening of angular velocity (rotation?)
+* Is Kinematic checkbox - affect other objects in the physics simulation but are not effected by physics itself.
+E.g. a hand in VR manipulating objects.
+  * Also has impact on animation.
+If enabled, then Animation Engine has control of the object, otherwise the object is controlled by the Physic Engine.
+* Interpolate
+  * Interpolate - smooth movements of objects are based on information from the previous frame of animation in the animations timeline
+  * Extrapolate - smooth movements are based on a guess of the next frame
+* Collision Detection:
+  * Discrete - default
+  * Continuous - fast objects that interact with static objects
+  * Continuous Speculative - predictive collision checking
+* Constaints - for each axis X, Y, Z, define which axis should not move.

+ Note there's additional settings in Edit -> Project Settings -> Physics

 # Common problems